cchdo/exchange/docs/ctd.rst

 .. note::
-  Currently, the bahavior when other files or directories are present is undefined.
+  Currently, the behavior when other files or directories are present is undefined.
-  The reccomended bahavior when encountering directories or other (non _ct1.csv) files is to ignore the extra files while warning the user of their presence.
+  The recommended bahavior when encountering directories or other (non _ct1.csv) files is to ignore the extra files while warning the user of their presence.